menu

 The Splinter Twin combo deck has been a staple in Modern since the format's inception and it took many tournaments for players to innovate at all.
 At first we were calling the addition of cards like Mizzium Skin "innovation" because it allowed the deck to fight through Abrupt Decay.
 A while after that, we reached the next level of the deck when players started utilizing Snapcaster Mage and Lightning Bolt in order to play a fair, tempo-style deck when it needed to, and a combo deck when the opportunity presented itself.
 Recently, we saw this tempo idea come to full fruition with the emergence of TarmoTwin.

 When I saw this deck I was awestruck for a few moments at the brilliance of this deck design.
 By adding the powerhouse Tarmogoyf to the deck, the ability to play like a RUG Tempo deck becomes a true game plan rather than one that "just happens" once in a while.
-This deck constantly reminds me of RUG Delver, except it packs a game-ending combo instead of cards designed to keep you alive long enough to attack with Delver of Secrets // Delver of Secrets.
+This deck constantly reminds me of RUG Delver, except it packs a game-ending combo instead of cards designed to keep you alive long enough to attack with Delver of Secrets.
 Watching this deck live, I could tell that it was the real deal and I was surprised it didn’t take down the whole event.
 Moving forward, I would expect many players to adopt this strategy.

 Sometimes a new deck emerges that is different enough from any previous versions that it becomes its own deck.